Planning a trip to Taiwan’s gorgeous East Coast and looking for things to do in Hualien?

 You can also book a room in the onsite hotel to really enjoy all of the park’s attractions.
 But if you simply want to visit for the day, make sure to come early.
 That way, you can browse the aquarium and try some of the rides without the crowds.

 Duck into temples

-Similar to other cities in Taiwan, you’ll have no trouble temple hopping in Hualien.
-The Hualien Martyr’s Shrine, Hualien Ji-an Shrine, and Tzu Chi Buddhist Grounds are just a few of the temples you can duck into on your Hualien trip.
-If you only have time to visit one, I highly recommend dropping by the Ji-an Shrine — a small Japanese Shinto Shrine.
+The Hualien Martyr’s Shrine, Hualien Ji-an Shrine, and Tzu Chi Buddhist Grounds are just a few of the temples to visit during your Hualien itinerary.
+If you only have time to visit one, I highly recommend visiting Ji-an Shrine — a small Japanese Shinto Shrine.

 Soak in a hot spring